Property Management Frequently Asked Questions

 Can I say I don’t want to rent to someone with pets?
 Pets are not a protected class so you can say no to them but by eliminating all pet owners it will take your home a lot longer to lease.
 As many as 60-70% of renters do have pets so while we will honor your request not to allow them please keep in mind doing so will increase the time it takes to find a qualified candidate to lease your property.
 Service animals cannot be denied and will be allowed if the tenant has the appropriate documentation that they require a service animal.

 Where Does The Money Go?
 We maintain a Trust checking account for the properties we manage.
-All income and investments for that property go into this account so you can rest assured there will be no commingling of funds.
-Only the Property Manager, who is a licensed Texas Real Estate Broker, can sign checks from these accounts.
+All income and investments for that property go into this account.
+Only the Property Manager, who is a licensed Texas Real Estate Broker, can sign checks from this accounts.

 Is The Tenants Security and Animal Deposit Put In A Separate Account?
 Yes, the tenant’s Security and Animal Deposits are placed in a Deposit Trust account.
 It is the tenant’s money and we have a fiduciary responsibility to protect it.
 The tenant’s Security and Animal Deposit represent Liabilities that have to be returned or accounted for within 30 days after a tenant moves out.